 This tutorial is part of our WordPress installation step-by-step training module, where we show you how to install a WordPress site or blog with no coding skills required.

 Installing WordPress on your domain only takes a few minutes.
 Configuring WordPress settings after the installation takes a little longer (1-2 days or more), but preparing the initial content prior to launching your site is what takes the longest time.
 This is why we recommend that you start thinking about your content now before installing and configuring WordPress.

 (Launching A WordPress Site – Timeline)

-You should allow at least a week or two to source and prepare all of the content you will need for your website or blog.
+Allow at least a week or two to source and create all of the content you will need for your new website.
 This tutorial will help you prepare this content.

 If you have been following our tutorials and have all of the technical requirements in place (i.e. domain name, web hosting and domain nameservers), all that is left to do before installing WordPress is to get your content ready and choose a WordPress Theme for your new site.